helske/KFAS/README.md

 Most of the algorithms are based on book "Time Series Analysis by State Space Methods" and related articles by J. Durbin and S.J.
 Koopman.

-Current version of KFAS in [CRAN](http://cran.r-project.org/web/packages/KFAS/index.html) is 1.4.0.
-You can install the latest development version from github using devtools package:
+KFAS is available at [CRAN](http://cran.r-project.org/web/packages/KFAS/index.html).
+You can install the latest development version from the GitHub using the devtools package:

 ```R
 install.packages("devtools")